cyishere/zhouzhou-rocks/src/pages/about.md

 I am a Chinese screenwriter.

 After graduating from Beijing Normal University, I got my first job as a screenwriter.
 I joined a comedy crew in Hunan.
-Unfortunately, I failed because I couldn't stand the weather.
+Unfortunately, I failed because I couldn't bear the weather.
 I finished one season's writing, and then I went back to Beijing to get things going.

 I resumed writing screenplays and making short films after producing some commercials and promos.
 Yang Qin's Weekend(a short film)sparked my passion for writing.
 My friends and I had written some screenplays from 2014 until 2018, and we were stuck.
 We started looking for a way out.
 I graduated from Beijing Film Academy after majoring in screenwriting for three years, and now I just start my screenwriting career.